Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 of FR6 batteries like the Energizer Ultimate Lithium over LR6 types because of the higher capacity and better discharge properties.

+!!! warning
-!!! warning "Other Batteries or accumulators with a nominal voltage of more than 1.5V must not inserted into the device under any circumstances.
-In particular, lithium based cells with a nominal voltage of 3.6V or 3.7V must not be used on the AA battery slots!"
+    Other Batteries or accumulators with a nominal voltage of more than 1.5V must not inserted into the device under any circumstances.
+    In particular, lithium based cells with a nominal voltage of 3.6V or 3.7V must not be used on the AA battery slots!

 On request we can supply custom product variants with special housings powered by even bigger batteries.
 For example a 3.6V C sized mono cell typically has a capacity of 9Ah with